 Types of short circuits

 The major outcome of an electric short circuit is fire.
-According to the data collected by the United States Fire Administration, 6.5% of total resident fire incidents reported in the country were caused by electrical malfunction, mostly short circuits.
-High current flow during short circuits heats up the conductor, damages the insulation and may result in electric fires, which can cause serious injuries and risk to life.
+According to the data collected by the United States Fire Administration, 6.5% of total resident fire incidents reported in the country were caused by an electrical malfunction, mostly short circuits.
+High current flow during short circuits heats up the conductor, damages the insulation, and may result in electric fires, which can cause serious injuries and risk to life.

 Causes of short circuits

 The following are the major causes of short circuits.